Wondering how to write a personal essay? Is your personal essay due tomorrow morning? If so, here are some quick tips. Good luck!

 - If you were asked to create a mood, or persuade the reader, or describe a change, then a bunch of interesting, accurate, and loosely connected facts won’t be very valuable.

-- Be specific.
 Of the following, which is more interesting?

 - “There are many things that come to mind when I think about what I did on my summer vacation”